SamR1/FitTrackee/docsrc/source/features/account_and_preferences.rst

   .. note::
     Changing this preference will only affect next file uploads.

-- source when elevation is missing if an elevation service is set:
+- elevation source on creation if an elevation service is set:

   - none (elevation data from file)
   - OpenElevation
   - Valhalla

-- smoothing elevation if OpenElevation or Valhalla are selected as source when elevation is missing:
+- smoothing elevation on creation:

   - no processing
   - smooth data

+- for the data source and processing, include only the workouts for which elevation data is missing:

+  - no (all workouts will be created based on elevation preferences)
+  - yes (only workouts for which elevation data is missing will be created based on elevation preferences)

 - default visibility for workout data, media (photos), analysis, map and heart rate.